Generalized scalar field cosmologies: theorems on asymptotic behavior: Introduction

 In \cite{Cid:2017wtf} was presented a generalized Brans-Dicke Lagrangian including a non-minimally coupled Gauss-Bonnet term without imposing the vanishing torsion condition.
-The cosmological consequences of these models were studied in \cite{Paliathanasis:2018vru}.
-The existence of exact solutions and integrable dynamical systems in Chiral cosmology (wherein non-linear expressions of the kinetic term of the scalar fields exist) were further studied.
-Some exact analytic solutions for a system of N-scalar fields were presented.
+The existence of exact solutions and integrable dynamical systems in Chiral cosmology (wherein non-linear expressions of the kinetic term of the scalar fields exist) were further studied, and their cosmological consequences examined in \cite{Paliathanasis:2018vru}.
+Some exact analytic solutions for a system of $N$-scalar fields were presented.
 Furthermore, some studies of cosmological effects of scalar fields and their effects in multiple-field inflation are: \cite{Khlopov:1985jw,Sakharov:1993qh,Sakharov:1994pr,Rubin:2001yw,Khlopov:2002yi,Khlopov:2004sc,Khlopov:2008qy}.
+In \cite{Paliathanasis:2020abu} a detailed analysis for the asymptotic behaviour for the multi-scalar field Chiral cosmological scenario was performed.
+It was proved that the maximum number of scalar fields which provides interesting physical results is $N=2$, while for $N > 2$ the new stationary points are only of mathematical interest since they do not describe new physics.

-{In the Einstein-Klein Gordon system for scalar field cosmologies, the Raychaudhuri equation always decouples for a scalar field with exponential potential $V(\phi)= V_0 e^{-\lambda \phi}$.
+In the Einstein--Klein--Gordon system for a single-scalar field cosmology, the Raychaudhuri equation always decouples for a scalar field with exponential potential $V(\phi)= V_0 e^{-\lambda \phi}$.
 This is due to the fact it has the symmetry such that its derivative is also an exponential function.
 The asymptotics of the remaining reduced system is then typically given by equilibrium points and often can be determined by a dynamical system analysis \cite{Coley:1999uh,Coley:2003mj,wainwrightellis1997}.
 For other potentials that do not satisfy the above symmetry, like the harmonic potential $V(\phi)= \mu^2 \phi^2$, the Hubble normalized equations are augmented by the Raychaudhuri equation \cite{Alho:2014fha}.
 Furthermore, a local stability analysis is also difficult to apply due to the oscillations which are entering the system via Klein--Gordon equation \cite{Fajman:2020yjb}.
-Complementary formulations based on global variables are implemented in the companion paper \cite{PaperII}.}
+Complementary formulations based on global variables are implemented in the companion paper \cite{PaperII}.